verrazzano/docs/content/en/docs/releasenotes/_index.md

 - Fixes/improvements for the install/upgrade process, including:
   - Install/upgrade jobs now run in the ``verrazzano-install`` namespace.
   - Added Rancher registration status to the VerrazzanoManagedCluster status.
-  - Updated OKE troubleshooting URL in install log.
+  - Updated OKE troubleshooting URL in installation log.
   - Fixed ExternalIP handling during Istio install.
 - Fixed Elasticsearch status yellow due to unassigned_shards.
 - Webhook now disallows multicluster resources that are not in a VerrazzanoProject namespace.